 Biological Science Laboratory Technician Salary

 Biological Science Laboratory Technicians in the United States can expect to earn an average of $16.25 per hour.
 Location and experience level each impact pay for this group, with the former having the largest influence.
 A fair number enjoy medical while the greater part get dental coverage.
 Vision coverage is also available to close to one-half.
 Job satisfaction is considered about average by most people in this profession.
 Male Biological Science Laboratory Technicians are just a bit more common among those who completed the questionnaire than females ones, with male workers composing 52 percent of the field.
-The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Biological Science Laboratory Technician